spacemanspiff2007/HABApp/_doc/rule_examples.rst

     # hide

-Register a callback for errors
+Process Errors in Rules
 ------------------------------------------
 This example shows how to create a rule with a function which will be called when **any** rule throws an error.
-The rule function then can push the error message to an openhab item or e.g. use Pushover to send the error message to the mobile device.
+The rule function then can push the error message to an openhab item or e.g. use Pushover to send the error message to the mobile device (see :doc:`Avanced Usage <advanced_usage>` for more information).

 .. execute_code::
     :ignore_stderr: